nerds-odd-e/hangman/README.md

 * [Spring Boot Developer Tools](http://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-devtools.html) is used so that you can hot load any modified code, template file and resource file without restart the application.
 Please follow the steps below to enable this hot load feature.
     * Enable the "build project automatically" option of compiler in Intellij
     * Start the application in Intellij as described in the first item.
 Don't start it with gradle in command line.
-    * Edit any code or file, and make the project.
-Then, the change will be reloaded automatically.
+    * Edit any code or file, then the change will be reloaded automatically.
     * You can install a Chrome extension called [Live Reload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) so that the tab (in which this application is opened) will be refreshed automatically.

 # Tips for Mac installation